davemgj84/portfolio/README.md

 - The project itself also showcases the use of React, React-Router,React-Progressive-Graceful-Image, React-Spring and SASS.

+- The live website can be visited here - https://www.djardine.com

 ## Installation

 - Clone this repo and cd into the project folder.